VivekMolkar/vivekmolkar.github.io/_posts/2023-01-01-understanding-var-let-and-const.md

 author: vivek
 date: 2023-01-01 20:00:00 +0530
 categories: [JavaScript, ES6]
-tags: [JavaScript, ES6, var, let, const]
+tags: [var, let, const]
+description: Explore the differences between var, let, and const in JavaScript and gain a deep understanding of variable declarations.
+Master the scope and variable lifetime in your code.
 pin: false
 ---